Inflation unexpectedly stays put, highest since May

 Last week the next BoE chief, now Bank of Canada Governor Mark Carney, raised the possibility of central banks targeting nominal gross domestic product -- a mix of GDP and inflation -- rather than a single inflation rate, though he stopped short of saying this would be right for Britain.

-Stubborn inflation deterred some policymakers from approving another cash boost for the economy in November, and this month the BoE again voted against more government bond purchases.
+Stubborn inflation deterred some policymakers from approving another cash boost for the economy in November, and this month the Bank again voted against more government bond purchases.

 Last week, MPC member Paul Fisher told Reuters that he would wait for signs that inflation was coming down before voting to extend asset purchases, or quantitative easing.